linkml/linkml/sphinx/developers/tool-developer-guide.rst

 LinkML is programming language neutral.
 However, currently much of the stack for introspecting schemas is written in Python.

-For example, in Python, if you want a list of slots for that class you can use `class_slots
+For example, in Python, if you want a list of slots for that class you can use :ref:`class_slots
-<manipulating-schemas.html#linkml_runtime.utils.schemaview.SchemaView.class_slots>`_.
+<linkml_runtime.utils.schemaview.SchemaView.class_slots>`.
 But
 what if you are building a generic JavaScript data entry widget that will work for any LinkML class?